-C. Requests For Ex Parte Orders Pending Hearing
+C. See Local Rule 2.22 regarding Remote Appearances.
+Requests For Ex Parte Orders Pending Hearing

-\underline{Ex} parte motions must be made and conducted as set forth in Chapter Three of these Rules, and will be calendared in the Family Law Department.
+Ex parte motions must be made and conducted as set forth in Chapter Three of these Rules, and will be calendared in the Family Law Department.

-- For ex parte matters made pursuant to the Family Code, the form "Declaration Re Ex Parte Notice" (Appendix "9") must be completed by counsel or selfrepresented party, and submitted with the ex parte application. - 2) Orders will be issued ex parte only if the application is accompanied by an affidavit or declaration adequate to support its issuance under Family Code §6300 and Code of Civil Procedure §527.
+- 1) For ex parte matters made pursuant to the Family Code, the form "Declaration Re Ex Parte Notice" (Appendix "9") must be completed by counsel or self-represented party, and submitted with the ex parte application. - Orders will be issued ex parte only if the application is accompanied by an affidavit or declaration adequate to support its issuance under Family Code §6300 and Code of Civil Procedure §527.
 If the affidavit or declaration does not contain a sufficient factual basis for a requested order, it will not be granted.
 Counsel will not be permitted to augment affidavits or written declarations by verbal statements.